RESEARCH TOPICS

 The X-ray crystallographic analysis (Figure 4 left) revealed that the complex adopted a triple-helical structure resulted from the rigid 1,3,5-triphenylbenzene scaffolds.
 The binding studies of showed that this trinickel(II) metallocryptand can recognize various kinds of cationic guests.
 In particular, the metallocryptand can strongly encapsulate a guanidinium ion (H2N)2C=NH2+ in the cavity (Figure 4 right).
 The metallocrpytand recognized chiral ammonium ions, resulting in a biased helicity which was observable as induced CD signals.

-Figure 5.
-Helicity inversion of the metallocryptand was significantly retarded by recognition of a guanidinium ion.
+and the helicity of the metallocryptand was biased upon the recognition of a chiral ammonium ion.

 [Reference]